fbpx

 Landlord Tenant Attorney in Glendale

-If you or a loved one believes that their home contains toxic mold and or have suffered damages due to toxic mold in your home, we invite you to contact our landlord tenant attorney at (310) 943-1171 for a free consultation.
+The more evidence you have, the easier it will be to win your case.
+Do not delay in addressing this issue.
+The sooner you act, the less damage will be done to your health and property.
+If you or a loved one believes that their home contains toxic mold and or have suffered damages due to toxic mold in your home, we invite you to KAASS LAW.
+Contact our landlord tenant attorney at (310) 943-1171 for a free consultation.

 Call Now